Parida-L/TP-29Jan-Automatisation/README.md

   Scenario: Test The Radio Button
       Given I am on the Radio Button Elements page When I select the Radio Button
-      Then I should see the corresponding message
+      Then I should see the corresponding message except for No

   Scenario: Test The Dynamic Properties
       Given I am on the Dynamic Properties Elements page